sirloper/puppetdb2-rundeck/README.md

 Place both config.ru and puppetdb-rundeck.rb into the "application" directory.
 Edit puppetdb-rundeck.rb to set puppetdb_host and puppetdb_port to match your environment, as applicable.
 Note that most installs of puppetdb will only listen to http:// requests from localhost.
 SSL connections have not been tested.

 ###Apache Configuration
-Copy the puppetdb-rundec.conf file into your apache's configuration directory (on RHEL, this is /etc/httpd/conf.d).
+Copy the puppetdb-rundeck.conf file into your apache's configuration directory (on RHEL, this is /etc/httpd/conf.d).

 Mofify the file to ensure the path to the application's "public" directory is correct.
 You may also change the listening port (default is 8888).